Olen/home-assistant-skisporet/README.md

 This project will NOT be updated to the new APIs.

-Please move to this prject instead: https://github.com/toringer/home-assistant-sporet
+Please move to this prjoect instead: https://github.com/toringer/home-assistant-sporet

 # Legacy info